MHBauer/desync-issue/solutions/solutions.md

    - huge hack with significant maintenance burden
    - must carry forward the changes when rebasing on new versions of apimachinery
    - unknown/unbounded time commitment to implement

+## Design

+Go and implement a rest.Store or registry.Store object as appropriate to replace the built in one for instance and

 # Preflight Checks